 |---|---|

-| Province | Cadiz, Andalusia, Spain |
+| Province | Cádiz, Andalusia, Spain |

 | Area | 26.1 km² |

-| Nearest airport | Gibraltar Airport (adjacent) or Malaga Airport (1.5 hours) |
+| Nearest airport | Gibraltar Airport (adjacent) or Málaga Airport (roughly 1.5 hours by car) |

 | Border with Gibraltar | 5-minute walk from the city centre |